SOAPs: How workload automation is evolving according to Gartner® Workload Automation Trends

 SOAPs adapt to new use cases for data pipelines, application architectures and cloud-native infrastructure.
 This expands the role of traditional workload automation and complements and integrates with DevOps toolchains.
 The result?
 Enhanced operational efficiency, standardized processes and cost savings, all while providing customer-focused agility.

-Get the complete 2024 Gartner® Magic Quadrant™ for SOAPs report to learn more about the SOAPs market and why Redwood was named a Leader, positioned furthest in Completeness of Vision.
+Get the complete 2025 Gartner Magic Quadrant™ for SOAP report to learn more about the SOAPs market and why Redwood was named a Leader, positioned furthest in Completeness of Vision and highest for Ability to Execute.

 A unified view of the automated enterprise